What is Groundwater?

 For additional technical and regulatory information please refer to Sydney Coastal Council’s website for their Groundwater Factsheets and Groundwater Management Handbook.

-NSW Natural Resources also has a helpful website.
+Office of Environment and Heritage also has a helpful website.

 1. The Groundwater Foundation